Common Vacuum Tubes for Music Enjoyment

 May future generations enjoy this classic tester where it belongs, in a Museum.

-This one had a full set of Western Electric Cards, plus a new set of regular Tube cards.
+This one had a full set of Western Electric Cards, plus a new set of regular Tube cards that

 Duncans Amps